 Some writers feel they need to haul out the big words when they write.
 Why?
 I believe some people feel that they are being judged on the complexity of their writing.
 They’re trying to impress someone.

 It’s been my experience that it works best to write simply and from the heart.
 Use words that most people understand.
 Fluffing up your text with fancy imagery, long sentences, and sixty-four-dollar words often gets in the way of sharing your message with the reader..
-Remember, writing is a form of communication.
+Remember, your goal is to communicate through writing to the intended audience.
 It doesn’t impress anyone if they can’t understand you or lose track of the message you wish to impart.
 Write to your readers as you would talk to a close friend.

 Find your voice